 “Mme.
 Le Brun and Mme.
 Guiard, deserve to stand in the first rank with their brothers of the crayon. … [Labille-Guiard] possessed remarkable talent, and although she did not attain the celebrity of Mme.
 Le Burn, her paintings have a power and charm which prove her the peer of her famous rival.”

-Labille-Guiard began suffering from an illness in her later years and died at the age of 53 on 24 April 1803.
-She was soon forgotten partly because Lebrun usually received more favorable reviews.
-However, a biography of her in 2009 has helped to repopularize her, and in it the author states:
+Adélaïde Labille-Guiard began suffering from an illness in her later years and died at the age of 53 on 24 April 1803, the same year that Joseph Chinard makes a bust of Madame Récamier.
+With Labille-Guiard’s death she was soon forgotten partly because Lebrun usually received more favorable reviews.
+However, a biography of her by Laura Auricchio helped to repopularize her:

 Capet left one final legacy of her teacher’s life: the large-scale painting Studio Scene: A L-Guiard Painting of the Portrait of Joseph-Marie Vien … which encapsulates some of the irreconcilable conflicts that had structured Labille-Guiard’s art and career. … Capet’s painting offers two competing vision of female artists.
 Labille-Guiard, seen in profile, appears to be serious, professional, and it must be said, quite plain.
 The visitors gathered in her studio testify to her wide renown, and the identity of the sitter … Capet plays the role of hostess, welcoming the observer to the studio.
 Social grace and fashionable self-preservation seem to be her domains.
 Although she serves as an assistant, she is not dressed for labor and has tossed a cloth over her lap to protect her clothing from splattered paint.
 Capet’s picture divides and controls two antithetical identities, assigning fashionable femininity to one woman and ambitious, professional labor to the other.
 By maintaining this crucial separation, neither is tainted.”